 I had a thought to myself this morning; I work in a building with around 30 people, all with one thing in common, we all work in the events industry, but how did we all get here?
-What was our journey and our individual stories?
+What were our journey and our individual stories?
 Did we choose events or did events choose us?

-For me personally, I fell in to events as I didn’t study it as a career, neither did I consciously decide to join the industry.
+For me personally, I fell into events as I didn’t study it as a career, neither did I consciously decide to join the industry.
 I originally wanted to be an actress and won a scholarship to one of London’s most prestigious drama schools but due to unfortunate circumstances, I made the decision not to continue with my studies and found myself working in the world of London department stores.

 My background in luxury retail was beauty and I worked as a business manager in the Harrods beauty department managing a team and I loved it but I believe in order to progress, you must look at the people above you in higher positions and ask yourself, do I want their job?
 Do I want the career life they lead?
 I decided that I didn’t and at 30 years old I found myself making the brave decision to join a new industry.

 I tried recruitment for a while but I realised I wanted a warm sale, a sale that was both personable and creative and I wanted to help people realise a dream.
 I started helping someone I knew with their events company and before I knew it I was working as a business development manager in the events industry.
 Events found me and I am glad of this because I love my job.
 So that’s my story, but how did my colleagues get here?